prosekit/prosekit/.changeset/smooth-boats-attend.md

 '@prosekit/extensions': patch
 ---

-add commands and keymap for blockquote
+Add commands and keymap for blockquote.